Trust Administration—What You Need to Know

 Trust Administration is the process people often find themselves in unexpectedly, after the death of a spouse or parent who created the Trust prior to passing on.
 It comes during a very emotional time, and often brings with it difficult and complex financial and family issues.
 The task of reviewing the Trust and finding and valuing the assets of a recently deceased family member can be daunting, as can be the complexities of estate tax law.
 What is important to remember for anyone administering a Trust is that there is a definite process to follow, and resources to assist you as you assume this new role.

 A Tale of Two Estates

 Contrast this with the estate of Mr. Jones.
-In a similar situation, he lost his spouse a few years prior, and also had an estate of about $400,000 at the time of his death.
+In a similar situation, he lost his spouse a few years prior, and also had an estate of about $1.2 million at the time of his death.
 His son was named Successor Trustee, but when his son arrived at the attorney’s office following his father’s death, the story takes a different turn.
 Instead of a neat stack detailing assets and asset ownership, his son had only a mess of crumpled, unlabeled papers.
 The attorney waded through the pile to determine the assets of the estate and of the Trust.
 He discovers that three bank accounts were not put into the Trust.
 The result?
 Trouble.
 Trust Administration cannot be complete until all three bank accounts have passed through probate.
 With the attendant legal fees and procedures, administration of the Trust could take as many as nine months or more, plus additional probate fees with a total cost thousands of dollars more than Mrs. Smith’s Trust Administration.

 Upon the death of a loved one, great emotional sadness sets in as family and friends support each other during the bereavement period.
 After finding a firm emotional foundation, it is time to address the task of administering the Trust set up by the deceased.